 The 27 records that failed the rule are displayed on the screen.
 You can see that the Date of Death for these records is not on or after the Date of Birth.
 You can click the Download button to export the failed records to your local machine.
 You can specify which delimiter to use and whether the column headers should be included.
 You also can provide a start index and the number of rows starting at that index to export.
 Finally, click PATIENTS in the breadcrumb at the top of the screen to go back to the PATIENTS data asset.

 Data rules also run as part of the quality analysis process, and the results from the data rules (records that do not satisfy the rule condition) affect the quality score for the data asset.

 Create quality rule

-Next, you will see how to create a Quality rule.
+Next, you learn how to create a quality rule.

-Back on the Rules tab of the PATIENTS data asset, click on Create rule +.
+From the Rules tab of the PATIENTS data asset, click Create rule +.

-Select Quality rule, then under Data rule definition, expand All and select the rule named At_least_one_of_DL_Passport_exists.
+Select Quality rule, then under Data rule definition, expand Rules in project and select the At_least_one_of_DL_Passport_exists rule.
 This rule definition says that at least the passport or the driver’s license of the patient must be provided (both cannot be null).
 Click Next.

 Select the passport variable on the left.
 In the table on the right, expand your data source and look for the PATIENTS data asset.
 Select the PASSPORT column within the PATIENTS data asset.
 Click Bind on the left side of the screen.
-The PATIENTS.PASSPORT column will be bound to the passport variable, as shown under Implemented bindings.
-Repeat the steps for the drivers_license variable on the left and bind it to the DRIVERS_LICENSE column of the PATIENTS data asset.
-Once both the variables have been bound, click Next.
+The PATIENTS.PASSPORT column is bound to the passport variable, as shown under Implemented bindings.
+Repeat the steps for the drivers_license variable on the left, and bind it to the DRIVERS_LICENSE column of the PATIENTS data asset.
+After both of the variables have been bound, click Next.

-The newly added quality rule will be displayed on the Rules tab of the PATIENTS data asset.
+The newly added quality rule is displayed on the Rules tab of the PATIENTS data asset.